-- Enjoy outdoor dining on one of the many patios in The Village at Squaw Valley.
-You can choose from authentic Mexican food at Tremigo Mexican Kitchen, fresh favorites at local hangout Rocker@Squaw, traditional Irish fare at the Auld Dubliner, and more!
+- Enjoy outdoor dining on one of the many patios in The Village at Palisades Tahoe.
+You can choose from authentic Mexican food at Tremigo Mexican Kitchen, fresh favorites at local hangout Rocker, traditional Irish fare at the Auld Dubliner, and more!

 Around The Lake Towards 395

-When you leave Squaw Valley, you’ll head around Lake Tahoe via route 28, which means you’ll be driving around the Lake and seeing some of the most beautiful areas.
+When you leave Palisades Tahoe, you’ll head around Lake Tahoe via route 28, which means you’ll be driving around the Lake and seeing some of the most beautiful areas.
 Have time to spare?
 Rent kayaks or paddleboards and venture out into the still blue waters of Tahoe for a bit.
-After going down the world-famous East Shore, you’ll turn on Highway 50, which will take you to Carson City, Nevada and then to Highway 395.
+After going down the world-famous East Shore, you’ll turn on Highway 50, which will take you to Carson City, Nevada, and then to Highway 395.